-What It Takes To Get Back Home during a Crisis
+What It Takes To Get Home During a Crisis: Get Home Bag

 Emergencies and disasters by their very nature are never convenient.
 Certain disasters can be predicted or forecasted to some extent such as hurricanes, tornadoes, blizzards and even ice storms, but then others come unexpectedly.
 Given the state of the world today manmade disasters should be expected.
 It is not a matter of if anymore, but simply a matter of when.

 What happens when you are at work or simply away from home when disaster strikes?
 Have you thought about how you would get back, and have you thought about what you need to survive so you can get back to your family?

 Not the Typical Bug out Bag